 [OPTIONS] ProductKey=<xxxxx-xxxxx-xxxxx-xxxxx-xxxxx> UserName=<User Name> CompanyName=<Organization Name> ProgramFiles=<VMM Server Installation Path> CreateNewSqlDatabase=1 SqlInstanceName=<SQL Instance Name> SqlDatabaseName=<VMM Database Name> RemoteDatabaseImpersonation=1 SqlMachineName=<SQL Server Machine Name> IndigoTcpPort=8100 IndigoHTTPSPort=8101 IndigoNETTCPPort=8102 IndigoHTTPPort=8103 WSManTcpPort=5985 BitsTcpPort=4443 CreateNewLibraryShare=1 LibraryShareName=MSSCVMMLibrary LibrarySharePath=<Library Share Path> LibraryShareDescription=Virtual Machine Manager Library Files SQMOptIn=0 MUOptIn=0 VmmServiceLocalAccount=0 TopContainerName=<Container for Distributed Key Management (DKM); for example: CN=VMMDKM,OU=SysCtr MGT,OU=VIRT LAB,DC=VIRT,DC=LAB> HighlyAvailable=0 VmmServerName=<VMM Server Name> # VMMStaticIPAddress = <comma-separated-ip-for-HAVMM>

-Here is a real example of the VMServer.ini file that I will use in this example:
+Here is a real example of the VMServer.ini file that we will use in this example:

 After you edit the file, open an elevated command prompt and run setup.exe with the parameters below.
 For example, to use a VMServer.ini file that is stored in C:\Temp with a SQL Server administrator account of VIRT\vmmadmin and password, VMM service account of VIRT\vmmsvc and password, use the following command: